FAQs

 Will the process for collecting data be applied on time by the various parties?

-If signatories decide to do the calculations themselves (allowed pathway), will an accountability assessment be made?
+If signatories decide to do the portfolio level calculations themselves, will an accountability assessment be made?

 An external audit is not a requirement of the Poseidon Principles for Marine Insurance.
 However, in practice, some insurance providers will choose to have an independent assessment in line with their other reporting activities.